University of Nebraska at Kearney Scholarship Guidelines

 Honors Program Scholarships

-The Honors Program offers Honors Scholarships to incoming freshmen based on ACT scores, high school GPA, class rank, and a writing sample.
+The Honors Program offers Honors Scholarships to incoming freshmen based on ACT scores, high school GPA, a letter of recommendation, and a writing sample.
 Students who remain in the Program and in good standing (maintenance of a 3.25 cumulative grade point average) may hold these scholarships for four years.
 Honors scholarship recipients may hold tuition or other scholarships as well.

 Traditionally, two or three students in each incoming freshman class receive the Omaha World Herald/Kearney Hub Scholarship.
 This scholarship provides tuition, room, board, fees, and books for four years, and requires maintenance of a 3.5 cumulative grade point average.